alpqr/qtshaderstack17/README.md

 4. Use QSpirvCompiler to compile (Vulkan-flavored) GLSL to SPIR-V.

-5. Use QSpirvShader parse a SPIR-V binary to get reflection data and to translate to GLSL suitable for various OpenGL (ES) versions.
+5. Use QSpirvShader parse a SPIR-V binary to get reflection data, to strip the binary, and to translate to GLSL suitable for various OpenGL (ES) versions. (or to HLSL/MSL)

 6. The reflection data (QShaderDescription) can also be serialized to binary and human-readable JSON, and deserialized from binary JSON.